divyadhimaan/lld-playground/concepts/design-patterns/null-object.md

-# Null Object: Design Pattern
+# Null Object: Behavioral Design Pattern

-> A behavioral design pattern that provides a default object with neutral behavior to avoid null reference checks.
+> provides a default object with neutral behavior to avoid null reference checks.
 >
 > Instead of returning null, it returns an object that implements the expected interface but performs no operations or provides default behavior.